-You know you’ve done something important when iconic morning talk show TODAY calls to feature you.
+You know you’ve done something important when the news media calls to feature you.
 Merrick Union Free School District in New York, U.S., has done something very important.

 Lions Quest is invaluable for teaching social emotional skills.

 In 2018, New York’s state education department made mental health education a required curriculum component.
-Recognizing the critical importance of the subject for both students and teachers, in 2016 Merrick began offering Lions Quest – Lions Clubs International Foundation’s signature social and emotional learning (SEL) program.
-When TODAY heard about the district’s success with educating students and teachers on stress, peer pressure, bullying, and other impacts on mental well-being – it came calling.
+Recognizing the critical importance of the subject for both students and teachers, in 2016 Merrick began offering Lions Quest – Lions Clubs International Foundation’s (LCIF) signature social and emotional learning (SEL) program.
+When the media heard about the district’s success with educating students and teachers on stress, peer pressure, bullying and other impacts on mental well-being – it came calling.

 With newly gained insight, fifth-grader Rachel said, “Lions Quest helps me get along with my classmates well and work as a community.”

 A story of heartache and hope

 During what should be a carefree time of life, many U.S. youth face daunting challenges:

 - 20% of high schoolers report being bullied at school; 1/3 report being bullied online.

 - 4,300-plus young lives are lost annually to excessive drinking.